-Appraisal of Paraeducator Performance and Non-Teaching Professionals demonstrate through the annual goal-setting and evaluation process their continued professional development.
+Appraisal of Paraeducator Performance and Non-Teaching Professionals

 All staff members, professional and ancillary, should be evaluated annually by their supervisors.
-All paraeducator and non-teaching professionals will, in collaboration with their supervisors,
+All paraeducators and non-teaching professionals will demonstrate through the annual goal-setting and evaluation process their continued growth and professional development.

 An orientation to the appraisal process should be provided by the end of October for all employees, including the criteria upon which the annual evaluation will be based.
-The evaluation document and the Professional Development Record should be reviewed with the employee at the summative conference to be held as follows:
+The evaluation document should be reviewed with the employee at the End-of-Year conference to be held according to the following timeline: